machinomy/machinomy/docs/architecture.md

 Goal of the refactoring is to harden the library for a production use.
 That involves minimising a scope for every component there is, writing extensive tests, and independent review of the code, and architecture.

+Current version of the code uses sender/receiver dichotomy all the way through the code.
+The dichotomy makes sense for CLI, when you run the code on the same machine, and for closing the channel.
+Apparently, if one closes a channel, that distinction of the role could be done in place.
+For CLI the configuration should be enforced for using different addresses for sender and receiver roles.

 As the refactoring is done, a pain point is left intact related to waiting for blockchain transactions.
 For that, proposed approach is to add additional `EventEmitter` parameter to long-waiting methods.
 That `EventEmitter` is managed by the library user.
 The library emits an event before and after long method is called.